When was Erie Day School established and how did it start?

 Glimpse into the academic world at Erie Day School — what are some interesting things the students have done or have going on right now?

 Depending on the day, week, month or season, students are active advocates for family and community involvement.
 Whether it's MakerSpace experiments, debates and Model United Nations competitions, Shakespeare performances, show choir concerts or Erie Day School Playhouse events, there are a number of interesting happenings occurring at our school monthly.

 One of the goals of Erie Day School is to teach children how to become members of a community…what does that mean and what are some of the ways the faculty is teaching that?
 What are some specific examples of the ways the students get involved in community service?

 The students of Erie Day School are stakeholders in this local and global community.
 There are many events scheduled at the school throughout the year to encourage community involvement.
 In addition, the children at the school participate in a number weekly activities to promote school-wide citizenship and relationships.
 Each class selects a local service learning project and provides ongoing support throughout the school year to promote the Erie community.
 In a previous years, the school-wide service supported the hurricane relief efforts and the Rose Theatre in London, England.

 How can people learn more about Erie Day School?

 The best way to learn more about Erie Day School is to visit our campus and take a personalized tour.
-We host a range of special events every year, 'follow us' on Facebook, or continue to search www.eriedayschool.com for additional information.
-We are also a call away at 814-452-4273.
+We host a range of special events every year, 'follow us' on Facebook, or continue to search www.eriedayschool.com for additional information or call 814-452-4273.